sulu/SuluCommunityBundle/Resources/doc/11-completion.md

 ## email

-Its possible that an email is also sent after the completion.
+It is possible that an email is also sent after the completion.

 ```
 {# AppBundle:templates:community/Completion/completion-email.html.twig #}